stanford-ssi/rockets-irec-sradaltimeter/README.md

 `Altitude_Kalman_Filter` - Custom kalman filter class for determining altitude.
 Stores all the relevant constants for the filter as well as the previous filter value.
 Contains all methods needed for filter update.

-#### Global Variables and Objects
+#### Members of `Altimeter` class

 flight_data: Object of type Flight_Data that stores all of the relevant data values for the flight.
 flight_sensors: Object of type Flight_Sensors that interfaces with all sensors
+flight_events: Object of type Flight_Events that contians the 4 interrupt timers

-flight_state: Integer that contains the enumerated flight state values
+flight_state: Integer that contains the enumerated flight state values *more to add below*

 #### Non-Class Files

 `S-ALT_REV0.h` - header file for the board.
-Contains all pin definitions and any layout specific values `Flight_Configurations.h` - header file that defines enumerated list and structures or various things within the board.
+Contains all pin definitions and any pcb layout specific values `Flight_Configurations.h` - header file that defines enumerated list and structures or various things within the project.